 Self-Healing Nodes and Infrastructure Management

 Leverage native infrastructure provisioning and automation tools to deploy self-healing and fully recoverable clusters.
-The Kublr Control Plane monitors clusters and infrastructure, checks if the cluster parameters (which include CPU, RAM, disk, and network usage, as well as many other Kubernetes specific parameters) are within the configured limits and alerts users in case of any deviation.
+The Kublr Control Plane monitors clusters and infrastructure, checks if the cluster parameters (which include CPU, RAM, disk, and network usage, as well as many other Kubernetes-specific parameters) are within the configured limits and alerts users in case of any deviation.

 Workload Portability.
 Standards Compliance.
-Zero Lock-in
+Zero Lock-in Portability

 Kublr runs upstream, open-source Kubernetes, enabling workload portability to other platforms and across environments.
-Built on cloud-native principles, Kublr is infrastructure, OS, and technology agnostic.
+Built on cloud-native principles, Kublr is infrastructure-, OS-, and technology-agnostic.

 Reliable and Secure Cluster Architecture

-The Kublr agent, a single, lightweight binary installed on each cluster node, performs setup and configuration, proactively monitors health status, and restores nodes in case of failure, enabling self-healing and self-orchestration.
+The Kublr agent – a single, lightweight binary installed on each cluster node – performs setup and configuration, proactively monitors health status, and restores nodes in case of failure, enabling self-healing and self-orchestration.
 Kublr automatically sets up secure communication between master and worker nodes every time you deploy a cluster.

 Centrally define and manage user roles and permissions.
 Users can access their clusters through integrations with Active Directory, LDAP, SAML, and OIDC-based authentication services, or third-party single-sign-on solutions.
 Kublr enables granular, role-based access control (RBAC) to meet enterprise security needs.
 Administrators and cluster owners can set fine-grained permissions globally or per space.